-- First article will be : Blockchain explained.
-I will give a clear explanation of all the technical nuts and bolts behind the blockchain technologies.
+- First article is : Blockchain explained.
+I am giving a clear explanation of all the technical nuts and bolts behind the blockchain technologies.

-- Second will be : Blockchain 2.0 - from bitcoin transactions to blockchain applications
+- Second is : Blockchain 2.0 - from bitcoin transactions to blockchain applications

 - Third one will be : Blockchain - various business opportunities where I will discuss how the blockchain can (and will) disrupt several fields.